United States Yogurt Market Size and Share

 Recent Industry Developments

-• January 2025: Little Spoon, Inc. has expanded its product portfolio with the launch of YoGos, a new yogurt line.
-These yogurt snacks are made with whole milk Greek yogurt, providing 4 grams of protein, and are enriched with fruits, vegetables, and probiotics.
-YoGos were available in four flavors with no added sugars: Strawberry Bananza, Apple Berry Blast, Peachy Pearadise, and Tropical Mango Twist.
+• January 2025: Little Spoon, Inc. expanded its product portfolio with the introduction of the YoGos yogurt line.
+These snacks were made with whole milk Greek yogurt, providing 4 grams of protein, along with fruit, vegetables, and probiotics.
+The yogurt snacks were available in four flavors with no added sugar: Strawberry Bananza, Apple Berry Blast, Peachy Pearadise, and Tropical Mango Twist.
+They were packaged in pouches featuring resealable caps for convenience.

-Table of Contents for US Yogurt Industry Report
+Table of Contents for United States Yogurt Industry Report

 1. INTRODUCTION